 At the same time, the B2B purchasing process has changed entirely in the digital era.
-To stay competitive, companies must adapt and keep up with their dynamic customer bases as their buyers navigate the digital world on their own terms.
-But how can companies do this?
+To stay competitive, companies must adapt and keep up with their dynamic customer bases.
+But how can companies do this, as their buyers navigate the digital world on their own terms?

-Choosing the right market focus for your company is the single most important factor impacting your revenue growth.
-It’s essentially the keystone of your marketing and sales activities, the one crucial element that can make or break your revenue growth.
+First and foremost, choosing the right market focus for your company is the single most important factor impacting your revenue growth.
+It’s the keystone of your marketing and sales activities; the one crucial element that can make or break your revenue growth.

-How does this work?
+So, how does this work?
 A narrow target market empowers you to focus on excelling in a specific area.
 You can develop in-depth knowledge of your target market that would be impossible to develop otherwise.
-This increases efficacy and boosts the number of high-quality leads generated by your marketing efforts.
+Consequently, this specialized knowledge increases efficacy and boosts the number of high-quality leads generated by your marketing efforts.

 Factor 2: The Sales Process Is the Buyer’s Process

-In the new buyer’s landscape, you must meet buyers on their terms—which involves creating highly individualized content to demonstrate what you have to offer your target market.
+But in the new buyer’s landscape, you must meet buyers on their terms.
+This involves creating highly individualized content to demonstrate what you have to offer your target market.
 To capture the attention of this new brand of buyers, sellers must align their sales and marketing processes with their buyer’s expectations and preferences.

-Factor 3: Align Sales and Marketing for High Growth
+Factor 3: Tightly Align Sales and Marketing for High Growth

 To align sales and marketing, make sure that your sales goals are the motivation behind your marketing efforts.
 Uniting sales and marketing with a common goal will change the way you approach marketing.
 Read on to discover how to transform them from a cost center to a revenue generator:

-Factor 4: Use Intelligent Sales Data to Grow Sales
+Factor 4: Leverage Intelligent Sales & Marketing Data for Revenue Growth

-How do you ensure that your marketing and sales departments are up-to-date and in alignment?
-The answer is simple—use intelligent sales data to guide your strategies, rather than historical data and experience-based knowledge.
+How do you ensure that your marketing and sales departments are in alignment with the overwhelming amount of data present?
+Well, the answer is simple—use intelligent sales data to guide your strategies, rather than historical data and experience-based knowledge.

 One goal of intelligent sales data is to keep your strategies as up-to-date as possible.
 You should be responding to industry changes and accommodating new buyer preferences in real-time, not years into the future.
-This makes intuitive sense—using historical data, you are responding to buyers’ past preferences, not their current needs.
+This makes intuitive sense—with historical data, you are responding to buyers’ past preferences and not their current needs.
 Intelligent sales data keeps your strategies cutting-edge.
 This will keep your company from falling behind.

 Successful marketing isn’t about reaching the broadest audience possible—it’s about reaching the right audience for your company.

 By targeting a narrow market, you can increase your depth of understanding in a specific industry.
-By offering more individualized information that is relevant to potential customers, you stand out from the competition.
+So when you offer more individualized information that is relevant to potential customers, you stand out from the competition.

 Remember, your goal is to get on the shortlist of vendors the buyer will contact.
 Buyers want to know that you can offer the right solutions for their specific pain points.

-Let’s make the concept of choosing a market focus more concrete with a case study.
+Now, let’s solidify the concept of choosing a market focus with an illustrative case study.

 Without a specific industry target, your marketing efforts could draw the attention of companies in any number of industries.
 Not all of these companies will be the right fit for your product.

 In this instance, the client was a digital technology services provider that built digital capabilities for its clients.
 They provided services to any incoming request and did not target a specific industry.
-Company executives knew they had to focus on a specific industry sector to execute its outbound strategy, but which one was the right one?
+Even though company executives knew they had to focus on a specific industry sector to execute its outbound strategy, which one was the right one?

 With one specific industry in mind, the next steps were to create content for this industry and generate targeted demand through email campaigns and phone prospecting.